DGtal-team/dgtal.github.io/_posts/2025-12-12-dgtal-release2.1.md

 ---

 We are happy to announce the release 2.1 of DGtal.
-This release follows a major update of the library with new contributions and improvements of the build system (see more details in the [Changelog](https://github.com/DGtal-team/DGtal/blob/master/ChangeLog.md) section):
+This release follows a major update of the library with new contributions and improvements to the build system (see more details in the [Changelog](https://github.com/DGtal-team/DGtal/blob/master/ChangeLog.md) section):

 * New Sparse Voxel Octree and Direct Acyclic Sparse Voxel Octree data structure to represent large digital sets ([DigitalSetByOctree](https://dgtal-team.github.io/doc-nightly/moduleDigitalSets.html))
 * Many improvements in the QuickHull implementation with application to lattice polytopes and convexity computations ([QuickHull](https://dgtal-team.github.io/doc-nightly/moduleQuickHull.html))